Staff

 651-890-2785

-caitlin@reclaim.careCailtin identifies as a cisgender clinical social worker, friend and mother.
+Cailtin is a clinical social worker, friend and mother.
 She has an MBA and MSW from Augsburg University.
 She received a BA in social welfare from U of WI- Madison.
 She is a licensed independent clinical social worker (LICSW).
 Caitlin has training in CBT, Motivational Interviewing, Prolonged Exposure and was extensively trained in DBT.
 She uses mindful based practice as a foundation of her work with clients and in clinical supervision.
 Caitlin leans on many theoretical frameworks in her practice including multicultural feminist, systems, developmental, attachment and person centered.
 She believes that understanding our own and other's social historical context is critical to providing quality care.

 When not working Caitlin loves to ride bike, swim, hike, run, cook, garden and remain outdoors - on or near water as often and for as long as possible.
-She enjoys just about any activity with her kids and Pets.
+She enjoys just about any activity with her kids and pets.

 DeSheara Peck (she/her)